 Open access news at 360DX here*, subscription story at Business Insider here.
 Earnings call transcript here.

 Genomeweb did a deeper-dive story on August 16 here, it doesn't seem to have a subscription flag so it may be open access.
-Suggestions that FDA would like drug advice stripped out, leaving just gene reports.
-If that happened (and Myriad protests), it would hardly be "the" Genesight report, which was a page of drug advice listings; the impact of this report is what was studied in clinical trials.
+Suggestions that FDA would like drug advice stripped out of PGx reports, leaving just gene reports.
+If that happened (and Myriad protests that it won't happen), the physician report would no longer be the same Genesight report that was shown to be clinically effective in clinical trials.

 Myriad also commented it was "optimistic" about wider coverage in a Medicare LCD "in this fiscal year."
 The Medicare MolDx program is likely to release its various new LCDs for its autumn public meeting within the next several weeks, which will trigger a 45 day public comment period.
 MolDx held a public workshop on psychiatric pharmacogenetics evidence in June (here).
 CMS releases new-draft LCDs only on Thursday, so August 22, 29, and September 5 are among the possible dates.